statamic/docs/content/collections/docs/debugging.md

 ## Debug Bar

-The debug bar is a convenient way to explore many of the things that are happening in any given page request.
+The debug bar is a convenient way to explore many of the things happening in any given page request.
 You can see data Statamic is fetching, which views are being rendered, information on the current route, available variables, user's session, request data, and more.

 <figure>
     <img src="/img/debug-bar.png" alt="Debug bar showing available variables">